daniel-vainsencher/daniel-vainsencher.github.io/src/iterative_methods_part_1.md

 - Another constructor responsibility is to perform checks of the input problem that are applicable and cheap: expensive initialization is a bad fit for an iterative method.
-- We could set the `Item` type returned by the `get` method be only a result field, thus hiding implementation details from downstream.
-Perhaps unintuitively, this is a bad idea; minimal abstractions with stable interfaces can be provided separately.
-- The same tradeoff exists in the set of fields defined in the struct, as the following true story illustrates.
+- `Item` is set to the whole CGIterable, all algorithm state.
+We could set the `Item` type returned by the `get` method be only a result field, thus hiding implementation details from downstream.
+Similarly, there is some flexibility in defining the iterable struct: beyond a minimal representation of state required for the next iteration, should we add fields to store intermediate steps of calculations? how about auxiliary information not needed at all in the method itself? consider the following experience.

 My (almost) first implementation ended up looking like this[^CG]:

 ```rust